Edwardian Elegance Versus Victorian Glamour

 Time Consumption: Dressing in Victorian glamour required significant time – from lacing corsets to arranging multiple layers, which often detracted from other productive activities.

-In summary, while Victorian glamour is often admired for its aesthetic appeal, the constrictive corsets and heavy materials imposed significant physical, health, and social disadvantages on those who adhered to these fashion n
+In summary, while Victorian glamour is often admired for its aesthetic appeal, the constrictive corsets and heavy materials imposed significant physical, health, and social disadvantages on those who adhered to them.

 Comparative analysis: adopting historical elements in modern evening wear